fckLatif/ball-catcher/README.md

 # catch da ball
-om de server te starten, open een terminal en doe `node index.js`
+to launch the server run: `node index.js`

+unfinished messy project, still fun to work on